-In a typical Tasmanian home 50% of the electricity use is for heating, a further 25% for heating hot water, followed by 9% for cooking and 7% for the fridge and freezer.
-However every household is different and the HEAT can help you to understand your own household electricity use.
+In a typical Tasmanian home, 50% of electricity is used for heating, 25% for hot water, 9% for cooking, and 7% for the fridge and freezer.
+However, every household is different and the HEAT can help you to understand your own household electricity use.

 Each HEAT contains:

-- Power-Mate - Enables measurement of electricity consumption of all electrical appliances with a standard 3-pin plug.
-Useful for measuring the electricity consumption of appliances such as fridges; televisions, microwaves and computers and their standby consumption.
+- the Power-Mate, which measures the electricity consumption of all electrical appliances with a standard 3-pin plug.
+It is useful for measuring the electricity consumption of appliances such as fridges, televisions, microwaves and computers when they are in use and in standby

-- Infrared radiometer - Used to check for leaks around fridge doors as well as checking for adequate ventilation behind the fridge/freezer and the effectiveness of ceiling insulation.
+- an infrared radiometer to check for leaks around fridge doors.
+It can also be used to check the adequacy of ventilation behind the fridge/freezer, and the effectiveness of ceiling insulation

-- Stopwatch - Assists in determining flow rate of hot water from showers & taps.
+- a stopwatch to time the flow rate of hot water from showers and taps

-- Compass - Assists in identifying: (i) the home's orientation for solar aspect considerations and (ii) suitable orientation of roof aspect for hot water and electricity solar panels.
+- a compass that will help to identify the home's orientation for solar aspect considerations and hot water and electricity solar panels

-- Thermometer - Enables measurement of air temperature around houses, hot water system, fridges and freezers.
+- a thermometer to measure air temperature around the house, hot water systems, fridges and freezers

-- Supporting instructions and information sheets including case studies of retro-fitting 2 ordinary Tasmanian houses - Developed specifically for Tasmanian households, they provide instructions on how to use the tools included in the kit and suggestions for doable energy efficient actions for various appliances and/or activities.
+They provide instructions on how to use the tools included in the kit and suggestions for energy efficient actions for various appliances and/or activities.